Dear SA music festival*, this is why I can’t work for tickets*

 But that is now coming to an end.

 I’m done.
-I can’t take it any more.
+I can’t take it anymore.
 I don’t want to work 40 hours a week to provide for my family, and then work another 40 hours for my audience, free tickets, free shit products and useless exposure, all to the determent of my personal and family life.
-I’m sick of going to bed at 01:00am only to get up at 05:00 again.
-I’m overworked, over stressed and sleep depraved, and granted the sleep deprivation is mostly because I’m lying awake at nigh wondering how I’m going to be able to keep my house at the end of the month when I can’t pay the bills.
+I’m sick of going to bed at 01:00 am only to get up at 05:00 again.
+I’m overworked, overstressed and sleep deprived, and granted the sleep deprivation is mostly because I’m lying awake at night wondering how I’m going to be able to keep my house at the end of the month when I can’t pay the bills.

 Just like you Mr. Festival promoter/organizer, I’m now only going to be doing one job, the job that pays the bills.
 It sucks because it does make it feel like I’ve wasted over 6 years of my life creating things that people love (did I mention my website gets about 30 000 visitors a month), things that my audience have come to expect from gevaaalik.com, that they will no longer be getting.
 Yes, gevaaalik.com will still be here, just not as my audience has come to know and love the site.